-We expect to face intense competition from other biopharmaceutical companies who are developing agents for the treatment of autoimmune diseases, including multiple agents which are in the same class as IMVT-1401.
+We expect to face intense competition from other biopharmaceutical companies who are developing agents for the treatment of autoimmune diseases, including multiple agents which are in the same class as batoclimab.
 We are aware of several FcRn inhibitors that are in clinical development.
 These include, efgartigimod (argenx SE), nipocalimab (Johnson & Johnson), rozanolixizumab (UCB) and ALXN1830 (AstraZeneca).

 We also expect to face competition from agents with different mechanisms of action.
-In January 2020, the FDA approved Horizon Therapeutics' Tepezza (teprotumumab), an anti-IGF-1R antibody, for the treatment of TED.
+In January 2020, the FDA approved Horizon Therapeutics' Tepezza (teprotumunab), an anti-IGF-1R antibody, for the treatment of TED.
 The most commonly prescribed first-line agents for the treatment of MG are acetylcholinesterase inhibitors, such as pyridostigmine, which are marketed by several manufacturers of generic medicines.
 Intravenous immunoglobulin ("IVIg") is also routinely used for patients with MG.
-Eculizumab (marketed by AstraZeneca), an antibody inhibitor of the C5 protein, was approved in 2017 for the treatment of generalized MG in patients who are positive for anti-AChR antibodies.
+Eculizumab (marketed by AstraZeneca), an antibody inhibitor of the C5 protein, was approved in 2017 for the treatment of generalized MG in patients who are positive for antiacetylcholine receptor antibodies.
 The first line of treatment for patients with TED or WAIHA is generally immunosuppressive therapy, including high doses of corticosteroids.
 Other broad immunosuppressive drugs, such as cyclosporine, cyclophosphamide, mycophenolate mofetil and azathioprine, are used when patients do not respond adequately to corticosteroids.
 Rituximab (Roche), a monoclonal antibody that binds to an antigen specific to antibody-producing B cells, may also be used as a treatment for TED, WAIHA and other IgG-mediated autoimmune diseases.
 Johnson & Johnson is developing its hypersialylated IVIg, M254, in a variety of autoimmune indications.
-Other product candidates in development for the treatment of MG include zilucoplan (UCB), a peptide inhibitor of C5, inebilizumab (Horizon Therapeutics), a CD19-targeted humanized monoclonal antibody, and Ravulizumab-cwvz (AstraZeneca), an antibody inhibitor of the C5 protein, all of which are currently in Phase 3 trials.
+Other product candidates in development for the treatment of MG include ultomiris (marketed by AstraZeneca), a complement inhibitor indicated for the treatment of adult patients with paroxysmal nocturnal hemoglobinuria, zilucoplan (UCB), a peptide inhibitor of C5, inebilizumab (Horizon Therapeutics), a CD19-targeted humanized monoclonal antibody, and Ravulizumab-cwvz (AstraZeneca), an antibody inhibitor of the C5 protein, all of which are currently in Phase 3 trials.